Codecademy/docs/content/kotlin/concepts/math-methods/terms/exp/exp.md

 ---
 Title: 'exp()'
-Description: 'Calculates the Euler's number e raised to the power of the value of a given number.'
+Description: 'Returns e raised to the power of a given number.'
 Subjects:
   - 'Code Foundations'
   - 'Computer Science'